Crisis communication and public affairs – top skills gaps

 - More respondents than ever before are studying to improve their career prospects – 83% in 2015 vs. 60% in 2010.

-There is lots more in the full set of findings.
+There is lots more in the findings available here.
 Let us know what you think, do the findings mirror your own situation?

 Finally, a huge thanks to everyone who took part in the survey, it meant we made a donation of £131 to Crisis, the charity for single homeless people.